Explore Chicago’s South Side With Recs From a Local Expert

 “Back in the day, we recycled our dollars right here,” she says.
 “We used to have grocery stores, we had restaurants, all of these things we don't have anymore.
 From the '80s going into the '90s, that’s when everything started crumbling, you know?
 But that history is what drives me, thinking about ways to get the neighborhood back to what it was and encouraging the next generation to keep that fire and passion going.
 I feel like knowing your history is how you can move into the future with a little more direction.”

-And while Brown made the move downtown in recent years, her connection to the South Side remains as strong as ever.
+And while Brown has since relocated farther downtown, her connection to the South Side remains as strong as ever.
 “That's where I've been all my life,” she says.
 “My mom still lives on 31st Street.
 My best friend, she lives on 47th Street.
 That's where we're from.
 So yeah, I'm tied to it no matter where I live.”

-Take a page out of Alexis Brown’s ridiculously well-researched book and explore the South Side for yourself (socially-distanced and masked-up, of course).
+Ready to take a page out of Alexis Brown’s ridiculously well-researched book and see the South Side for yourself?
 Here’s a list of can’t-miss recommendations to get you started.

 “Growing up on the South Side and living downtown now, there are a few must-haves I absolutely have to hit up if I'm on the South Side and one of them is A.P.
 Deli.
 It’s a corned beef place and they have this sandwich called The Big Beef.
 For real.
 Everybody on the South Side knows that A.P.
 Deli is the place for that.”